Process-Driven Autoformalization in Lean 4: Introduction

 \section{Introduction}

-Autoformalization, the automatic conversion of natural language mathematics into formal languages, holds significant potential to revolutionize mathematical reasoning~\citep{WangKU18,Szegedy20}.
-It reduces the high cost of formalization and bridges the gap between automated mathematical reasoning research and the vast body of natural language mathematical knowledge~\cite {Yuhuai2022nips, JiangWZL0LJLW23}.
+Autoformalization is the automatic conversion of natural language mathematics into formal languages~\citep{WangKU18,Szegedy20}.
+It reduces the high cost of formalization and bridges the gap between automated mathematical reasoning research and the vast body of natural language mathematical knowledge~\citep{Yuhuai2022nips, JiangWZL0LJLW23}.

-Recent advancements in large language models (LLMs) showed promising capabilities for a wide range of tasks~\citep{GPT35turbo,GPT4,Claude3, Llama3}, opening up exciting possibilities for autoformalization.
-While researchers have explored using few-shot prompting~\citep{Yuhuai2022nips,Gadgil2022towards} or training LLMs on large-scale datasets containing both informal and formal mathematical data~\citep{AzerbayevProofNet2023, AzerbayevLLemma2023, JiangMMA2023, YingIntern2024}, existing efforts are limited to formal languages with a substantial online corpus, e.g., Lean3~\citep{Leonardo2015lean}.
-However, the community has recently shifted its focus to Lean 4~\citep{LeonardoLean42021}, a new version of the Lean theorem prover that addresses previous limitations and introduces new features for efficient programming~\cite{ullrich2022LMCS,Sebastian2022ACM,Wojciech2023ITP}.
+Recent advancements in large language models (LLMs) showed promising capabilities for various tasks~\citep{GPT4,Claude3, Llama3}, opening up possibilities for LLM-based autoformalization.
+While researchers have explored using few-shot prompting~\citep{Yuhuai2022nips,Gadgil2022towards} or training LLMs on large-scale datasets containing both informal and formal data~\citep{AzerbayevProofNet2023, AzerbayevLLemma2023, JiangMMA2023, YingIntern2024, Ying2024LeanWorkbook}, existing efforts are limited to formal languages with a substantial online corpus, e.g., Lean 3~\citep{Leonardo2015lean}.